secretstartups/handbook/content/handbook/support/workflows/dedicated_switchboard.md

 Check the `Maintenance` collapsible section.

 ### Opensearch links

 Currently not available.
-A [feature request](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/issues/2307) is open to add that functionality
+A [feature request](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/issues/2307) is open to add that functionality.

 ### Customer contacts